awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 6. Wait for the instance status to be `InService`, and select `Open Jupyter`
 7. Select `SageMaker Example` tab, expand `Sagemaker Neo Compilation Jobs`, `Image-classification-fulltraining-highlevel-neo.ipynb`, select `Use`
 8. Keep default option for the file name and select `Create copy`
-9. We need to update the hyper-parameter of the sample notebook with `use_pretrained_model=1`, otherwise the training will requires larger epochs for better accuracy
-10. Locate the cell that configure the `hyper-parameters` and add the additional `use_pretrained_model=1`
+9. We are to use transfer learning approach with `use_pretrained_model=1`.
+Locate the cell that configure the `hyper-parameters` and add the additional `use_pretrained_model=1`.
+Details of the hyperparameters can be found in [Amazon SageMaker Developer Guide - Image Classification Hyperparameters](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/IC-Hyperparameter.html)
 ```
 ic.set_hyperparameters(num_layers=18,
 [...]
                        precision_dtype='float32',
                        use_pretrained_model=1)
 ```
-11. Let's make sure the training job is easily identifiable, by using a `base_job_name` in the `sagemaker.estimator`. **You will need this name prefix when creating the stack**
-12. Locate the cell that initialize the `sagemaker.estimator` and add the `base_job_name`, for example, using `greengrass-connector` as the prefix:
+11. We will also be setting the prefix for our training job so that the [Cloudformation Custom Resources](cfn/lambda_functions/cfn_custom_resources/get_latest_sagemaker_trainingjobs.py) is able to get the latest training job.
+Configure a `base_job_name` in the `sagemaker.estimator`.
+Locate the cell that initialize the `sagemaker.estimator` and add the `base_job_name`, for example, using `greengrass-connector` as the prefix. **You will need this name prefix when creating the stack**.
 ```
 ic = sagemaker.estimator.Estimator(training_image,
                                    role,